Keshet Media Group

-The company has operated Keshet Broadcasting, a television broadcast operator and a franchisee of Israel's Channel 2, since 1993 and up until November 2017.
+The company has operated Keshet Broadcasting, a television broadcast operator and a franchisee of Israel's Channel 2, from 1993 until November 2017.
 Since November 2017's licensing reform, it was rebranded in Israel as Keshet 12, a separate channel.

 Keshet shows original drama series, entertainment, current affairs, lifestyle shows, and foreign programs.
 Keshet's global production and distribution arm is Keshet International, and the company's digital branch is Mako, one of the top three most-visited websites in Israel.

 Keshet was established in 1993 and is one of Israel's largest media companies.
-Avi Nir has been serving as the chief executive officer of Keshet Media Group since 2002.
-As a leading network in Israel, Keshet is responsible for shows including Prisoners of War (Hatufim), Rising Star (HaKokhav HaBa) and When Heroes Fly.
+Avi Nir has been the chief executive officer of Keshet since 2002.
+Keshet is responsible for shows including Prisoners of War (Hatufim), Rising Star (HaKokhav HaBa) and When Heroes Fly.

 History

 Keshet was founded in 1993 when Israel's Channel 2 was formed along with two other operators, Telad and Reshet.
 The company was started by Alex Gilady, the current president of Keshet and a former vice president at NBC International in London.

 The first drama series Keshet produced was in 1996 called Bat Yam, New York.
 That same year, Channel 2 became the most watched channel in Israel.
 What a Wonderful Country (Eretz Nehederet), a TV series similar to Saturday Night Live, aired its first season in 2003 and has since become one of the most popular shows on Israeli TV.